If you're an occasional hiker or even a more experienced trekker, then this excellent guide book is one you really should consider.

-British publisher Cicerone specilaises in adventure (walking, trekking, mountaineering, climbing and cycling) guides, written by locals and subject experts.
+British publisher Cicerone specialises in adventure (walking, trekking, mountaineering, climbing and cycling) guides, written by locals and subject experts.
 Hiking and Trekking The Japan Alps and Mount Fuji is one of two titles focused on Japan.
 The other is Japan's Kumano Kodo Pilgrimage.

 Like most of their publications, the guide is a pocket book - designed to be used in the field as much as planning at home.
-Its size is 17.2 x 11.6 x 2.1cm - so small enought to comfortably fit inside a jacket pocket.
+Its size is 17.2 x 11.6 x 2.1cm - so small enough to comfortably fit inside a jacket pocket.
 Despite its compact dimensions, it weighs in at a relatively hefty 460g.
 So, you're going to notice you're carrying it.